apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 The pipeline in this example uses a [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) `PTransform` with a [side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) `PCollection` that emits `ModelMetadata` to run inferences on images using TensorFlow models.

 Using side inputs, you can update your model (which is passed in the `ModelHandler`) in real-time, even while the Beam pipeline is still running.
-This can be done either by leveraging one of Beam's provided patterns, such as the `WatchFilePattern`, or by configuring a custom side input PCollection that defines the logic for the model update.
+This can be done either by leveraging one of Beam's provided patterns, such as the `WatchFilePattern`, or by configuring a custom side input `PCollection` that defines the logic for the model update.

-**More about `side inputs` can be found at https://beam.apache.org/documentation/programming-guide/#side-inputs.**
+For more information about side inputs, see the [Side inputs](https://beam.apache.org/documentation/programming-guide/#side-inputs) section in the Apache Beam Programming Guide.

-This example uses [WatchFilePattern](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.utils.html#apache_beam.ml.inference.utils.WatchFilePattern) as a side input. `WatchFilePattern` is used to watch for the file updates matching the `file_pattern` based on timestamps.
-It emits the latest [ModelMetadata](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/), which is used in the RunInference `PTransform` to auto update the ML model without stopping the Beam pipeline.
+This example uses [`WatchFilePattern`](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.utils.html#apache_beam.ml.inference.utils.WatchFilePattern) as a side input. `WatchFilePattern` is used to watch for the file updates matching the `file_pattern` based on timestamps.
+It emits the latest [`ModelMetadata`](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/), which is used in the RunInference `PTransform` to automatically update the ML model without stopping the Beam pipeline.

-### Setting up source
+## Set up the source

 To read the image names, use a Pub/Sub topic as the source.
  * The Pub/Sub topic emits a `UTF-8` encoded model path that is used to read and preprocess images to run the inference.

-### Models for image segmentation
+## Models for image segmentation

 For the purpose of this example, use TensorFlow models saved in [HDF5](https://www.tensorflow.org/tutorials/keras/save_and_load#hdf5_format) format.

-### Pre-processing image for inference
+## Pre-process images for inference
-The PubSub topic emits an image path.
-We need to read and preprocess the image to use it for RunInference. `read_image` function is used to read the image for inference.
+The Pub/Sub topic emits an image path.
+We need to read and preprocess the image to use it for RunInference.
+The `read_image` function is used to read the image for inference.

 ```python
 import io